Crowdsourcing Project on World War One 1914-1918

 Starting in Germany in 2011, we collected memorabilia in digital form from many of the countries involved in the First World War.
 Four crossborder German-Polish collection days took place in November 2014.
 These collection days were organized by the Europeana Foundation, the Minister of State in the Federal Chancellery and Federal Government Commissioner for Culture and the Media and Facts & Files.

-In 2016, collection days in Sarajevo, Bosnia-Herzegovina, Poznań, Poland, Brno and Prag, Czech Republic were organised by Europeana.
+Until 2018, collection days in Sarajevo, Bosnia-Herzegovina, Poznań, Poland, Brno and Prag, Czech Republic, Italy, Hungary, and Cyprus were organised by Europeana.

 Merkel: Rather negotiate 20 hours longer